tomosfearn/ARC-Sensor-Board/README.md

 ## Pin Map

+Sensors are listed left to right, and split into row groups.

 | Sensor | Variable | Pin |
 |:------:|:--------:|:---:|
 | Temp & Humidity | int temphumidity | 22|